 We work in close partnership with parents and carers for the benefit of the children and have established a caring, friendly and supportive atmosphere.
-With your help, we can do much to ensure that the years spent by your child in the Junior High Academy are both happy and successful.
+With your help, we can do much to ensure that the years spent by your child at Gosforth Junior High Academy are both happy and successful.
+We want to develop our partnership with you through developing a Parent Partnership Group.
+If you are interested in this, please contact admin2@ga.newcastle.sch.uk or see me in-person.

 In 2023, Ofsted rated Gosforth Junior High Academy as 'Good'.
 Ofsted said, 'Gosforth Junior High Academy is a welcoming, friendly and inclusive school.
 Strong relationships between all members of the school community benefit everyone, creating a supportive and aspirational environment.
-The school has high expectations for what pupils, including pupils with special educational needs and/or disabilities (SEND), can achieve academically.
+The school has high expectations for what pupils, including pupils with special educational needs and /or disabilities (SEND), can achieve academically.
 Pupils are polite and courteous and behaviour is exceptionally good.'